carokrny/excursion/README.md

 * [Inspiration](#inspiration)

 ## General information
-This project is simple web project to create a landing page for a fake mobile application.
+This is a simple web project to create a landing page for a fake mobile application.
 The fake applicaiton, excursion, helps users record and share their experiences.
 Accordingly, the launch page is visually engaging and sleek.

 ## Technologies
 Project is created with: